-Day 31 - Cafe con Leche and Castles : Molinaseca to Cacabelos
+Day 31 - Cafe con Leche on the Camino : Molinaseca to Cacabelos

-This morning, despite the fact that our alarm went off at 6 am, we slept in until 6:30 and did not head out until the "late hour" of 7am.
+This morning, although our alarm went off at 6 AM, we slept in until 6:30 and did not head out until the "late hour" of 7 AM.
 Such luxury!
-Once up, we headed to a nearby bar for croissants and cafe con leche for breakfast, and then followed the trail out of town.
+Once up, we headed to a nearby bar for croissants and cafe con leche for breakfast and then followed the trail out of town.

-We found that the route out of Molinaseca through Campo and in to Ponferrada was poorly marked, leading us to worry that we had strayed off course.
-Luckily we hadn't, and ti was a beautiful morning as we trekked through the Bierzo Valley and the town of Campo.
+We found that the route out of Molinaseca through Campo and into Ponferrada was poorly marked, leading us to worry that we had strayed off course.
+Luckily we hadn't, and it was a beautiful morning as we trekked through the Bierzo Valley and the town of Campo.

 The Castillo at the heart of Ponferrada is best described as a massive structure on the river's edge which even amid modern structures dominates the region.
 Recovered and ready to take some time off in the middle of the day, we visited the central castle - the Castillo de los Templarios - originally a Roman camp which was later controlled for centuries by the Knight's Templars.